mach-composer/mach-composer-cli/docs/src/prerequisites/azure.md

 ```bash
 $ az login
 ```
 Follow the prompts.
-On success, the CLI will respond with a JSON object of the subscriptions available to you.
+On success, the CLI will respond with a JSON object of the subscriptions available to you.<br>
 Make sure the subscription you want to work in is set to default.
-If it is not, you can run
+If it is not, you can run<br>
 `az account set --subscription <name or id>`
 2. Setup your Terraform configuration.
 In main.tf: